previous(Tilde substitution), next(command substitution), table of contents.

 Parameter Expansion

-(Perhaps "Parameter Editing" would be a better phrase, ed)
+(Perhaps "Parameter evaluating" would be a better phrase, ed)

 In each of the cases below, word is subject to tilde expansion, parameter expansion, command substitution, and arithmetic expansion.